 In response to the US led campaign to further destabilise Venezuela, an Open Letter was issued on Thursday, January 24, 2019.
 It has been signed by 70 scholars on Latin America, political science, and history as well as filmmakers, civil society leaders, and other experts.

 The Open Letter notes that under the Trump administration, aggressive rhetoric against the Venezuelan government has increased with Trump administration officials talking of “military action” and condemning Venezuela, along with Cuba and Nicaragua, as part of a “troika of tyranny.”

 US economic sanctions, designed to dramatically reduce oil production and worsen the economic crisis, are illegal under the Organization of American States and the United Nations as well as US law and other international treaties and conventions.

-The Open Letter calls for negotiations between the Venezuelan government and contending parties that will allow the country to eventually resolve its political and economic crisis.
+The Open Letter concludes by calling for negotiations between the Venezuelan government and contending parties that will allow the country to move towards a resolution of its political and economic crisis.

 The Open Letter can be read here.